Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 What is a Chuck Roast?

-After a whole day of cooking, one good sized chuck roast will definitely feed a crowd.
+After a whole day of cooking, one good sized chuck roast will feed a small crowd.

-You can shred it to make sandwiches, tacos, fajitas, or even serve it like pot roast alongside some traditional carrots and potatoes.
+It can be served sliced like a brisket, or you can shred it to make sandwiches, tacos, or fajitas.
+You can also serve it like pot roast alongside some traditional carrots and potatoes.

 Bone-In or Out?